- This event has passed.

 Reclaiming Patient Narrative through Graphic Medicine: A Talk by Cartoonist Rachel Lindsay, Author of “RX: A Graphic Memoir”

-For our first Narrative Medicine Rounds in 2019, we welcome Rachel Lindsay, a Vermont-based cartoonist and author of “RX: A Graphic Memoir”, a graphic novel about her experience advertising psychopharmaceuticals as a bipolar person, and subsequent involuntary hospitalization for mania.
+For our February 2019 Narrative Medicine Rounds,* we welcome Rachel Lindsay, a Vermont-based cartoonist and author of “RX: A Graphic Memoir”, a graphic novel about her experience advertising psychopharmaceuticals as a bipolar person, and subsequent involuntary hospitalization for mania.
 Alison Bechdel, author of “Fun Home” and a 2014 MacArthur Fellow, says of the book, “With gallows humor and graphic energy that vibrates off the page, Rachel Lindsay shares the powerful story of her unraveling, and in the process, manages to knit herself back together again.”

 A powerful new voice in the mental health realm of the Graphic Medicine community, Lindsay has spoken about her work at Mount Sinai Hospital, Columbia University, Harvard Medical School, The University of Vermont, the California Institute for Integral Studies and more.
 She is a graduate of Columbia University’s American Studies program, where she created the first graphic novel thesis.